Lunaticf/superList/README.md

 # SuperList
-A slightly more powerful todoList
+A slightly but powerful todoList
 ## Get started

 ```
 npm install
 ```
+Open the html.
 you will see a refreshing and simple todolist,but it's powerful.

 ## Features